Last updated: January 27, 2026

 TraceId: The unique identifier for a distributed trace.SpanId: The identifier for a specific span (operation) within that trace.TraceFlags: Flags providing metadata about the trace, such as whether it was sampled.

-The data model also standardizes how log severity is represented:
+The data model also standardizes how log severity is expressed by decoupling severity semantics from language-specific logging conventions:

 -